srsran/srsRAN_Project_docs/docs/source/dev_guide/source/CU/source/index.rst

 CU
 #####

-As outlined in the Knowledge Base section discussing the CU, the CU is split into the control plane (CU-CP) and the user plane (CU-UP).
+As outlined in the Knowledge Base section discussing the :ref:`CU <CU_kb>`, the CU is split into the control plane (CU-CP) and the user plane (CU-UP).
 The srsRAN Project CU follows the architecture seen in the Knowledge Base.

 CU-CP